jenofdoom/react-intermediate/README.md

   "test:coverage": "./node_modules/.bin/jest --coverage",
 ```

-and also in `package.json` add a new key for the [Jest
+and also in `package.json` a new key was added for the [Jest
 configuration](https://facebook.github.io/jest/docs/configuration.html#content):

 ```